 Despite being named in the early 1900s, it is quite obvious that EDS is far from rare and that both men and women of every race and ethnicity can inherit it.
 Many have suggested that EDS may be one of the most prevalent, yet under-diagnosed disorders.
 Currently, there is no cure.
 However, many symptoms can be prevented or treated as they arise and individuals can lead healthy, active, and fulfilling lives.

-Ehlers-Danlos Syndromes are a set of true multi-systemic conditions that not only affect the joints, but can also affect each system in the body in various ways.
+Ehlers-Danlos Syndromes are a set of real multi-systemic conditions that not only affect the joints but can also affect each system in the body in various ways.
 To read more, see links below.
 Additional resources and links are listed at the bottom of the page.

 Additional EDS Resources: